kvasdopil/ui-gen/README.md

 - 🖱️ **Selectable Screens**: Click any screen to select it and see its prompt panel
 - 🎨 **Visual Selection**: Screens have a transparent border by default, display a 2px solid blue border when selected, and show a 2px solid blue border on hover when not selected
 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen
-- 🖱️ **Draggable Screens**: Drag unselected screens to reposition them; panning is disabled during screen drag
+- 🖱️ **Draggable Screens**: Drag any screen (selected or unselected) to reposition them; panning is disabled during screen drag
 - 📍 **Camera Persistence**: Camera position and zoom level are saved and restored when you reload the page
 - 🚫 **Non-Interactive Screens**: Screen contents (iframe and overlays) are always non-interactive to prevent accidental clicks while navigating
 - 🖱️ **Double-Click to Activate**: Double-click any screen to activate it, center the camera, and zoom to 100%
 - 🏷️ **Screen Titles**: Each generated screen displays a descriptive title above it, extracted from HTML metadata
 - 🎯 **Clickable Highlights**: Toggle visibility of interactive elements - highlights `<a>` links in magenta and `<button>` elements in cyan with a toggle button next to the screen title
-- ➡️ **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays (when "show clickables" is enabled) and dragging to another screen - arrows use Bezier curves that connect screen boundaries and scale with zoom
+- ➡️ **Arrow Connections**: Create visual connections between screens by clicking on clickable overlays (when "show clickables" is enabled) and dragging to another screen - arrows use Bezier curves that connect screen boundaries and scale with zoom; clicking on touchable overlays starts link creation instead of dragging the screen
 - 💾 **Persistent Arrows**: Arrows are stored with conversation entry metadata (along with HTML) - each arrow is identified by clickable index and contains target screen ID, automatically saved and restored
 - 📏 **Dynamic Height Tracking**: Screen heights are tracked and used for accurate arrow boundary detection, supporting screens taller than the minimum 844px